awsdocs/aws-panorama-developer-guide/docs-source/applications-manage.md

 ## Deploy an application<a name="applications-manage-deploy"></a>

 To deploy an application, use the AWS Panorama console\.
-During the deployment process, you'll choose which camera streams to pass to the application code, and whether to send the output to a display\.
+During the deployment process, you choose which camera streams to pass to the application code, and whether to send the output to a display\.

 **To deploy an application**